 Split operation pipeline discovery enables an AIMLE client to obtain information about available instances of split operation pipeline or processing nodes of interest.
 The discovery of split operation or processing node instances is based on matching split operation discovery filters provided in the request.

 Split operation pipeline creation enables an AIMLE client to create an instance of a split operation pipeline.
 The creation of an instance of a split operation pipeline is based on discovery of available ML models and processing nodes.

+Split operation pipeline update and delete enable an AIMLE client to manage an instance of a split operation pipeline.

 Split operation node registration enables a VAL server to register with the AIMLE server to indicate split operation capabilities.
 Registered VAL servers can be notified by the AIMLE server for participating in an instance of a split operation pipeline.